Keswick attractions

 In Keswick town you'll find a twice weekly market, shops, pubs, and restaurants, as well as

-- The Cumberland Pencil Museum
+- The Derwent Pencil Museum

 - Theatre by the Lake